 What is the format of PVA Leagues?

 PVA is a 6-week league.
 Five (5) weeks of competition where we try to schedule each team 2 matches each day of competition.
 The 6th week is a tournament that takes place on Saturday.
-Summer league matches take place on Friday evenings or Saturday mornings and the Fall league matches are on Monday evenings
+Summer league matches take place on Friday evenings (overflow is Thursday evenings or Saturday mornings).

 What if my team has a conflict?

 We accept conflict requests.
 It is okay if a team takes a week off or you can let us know “we cannot play on Fridays”.
 Scheduling requests should be submitted prior to the end of week 1 to email@example.com